Luckynirwan12/Fire-Detection-System/README.md

 The system prints both temperature and gas values on the Serial Monitor for real-time monitoring and debugging.

 ## 💻 Code Location
-🔸 The code for this simulation is available in the file: `fire_detection_system.ino`
+🔸 The code for this simulation is available in the file: `Fire_Detection_System.ino`

 ## 📷 Circuit Diagram
 <img width="1338" height="649" alt="Fire Detection System" src="https://github.com/user-attachments/assets/4772f9b8-125e-46f9-9029-931d9a460f20" />